riyadashoriya/MemoryGame/README.md

 # MemoryGame
 A browser-based card matching game (also known as Concentration), done as a part of Udacity's Front End Web Developer Nanodegree.
+This is published using gh-pages at https://riyadashoriya.github.io/MemoryGame/

 ![alt text](https://github.com/riyadashoriya/MemoryGame/blob/master/MemoryGameUi.png "Game Preview")